Steel industry on subsidy life-support as China economy slows

 China's central and provincial governments have long fed its state-owned and private firms with a steady dose of subsidies to boost growth, support jobs and create national champions.

-Dependence on that support has risen sharply in the past six months as more industries, now struggling with overcapacity and anaemic growth, are beginning to buckle under heavy debts.
+Dependence on that support has risen sharply in the past six months as more industries, now struggling with overcapacity and anemic growth, are beginning to buckle under heavy debts.

 A fifth of China's 33 listed steel mills received subsidies accounting for more than half of their profits in the first half, with Chongqing Iron and Steel (601005.SS) getting the largest handout of 509 million yuan ($82.89 million).